Auto Insurance Examples and Explanations

 But insurance companies operate under several different statutes and some judge-made law.
 When there is a claim, a claimant may or may not get represented by a lawyer.
 But sometimes it is beneficial to have legal assistance.

 Thus, you can help make sure you get the full value of your claim.
 So Ehline Law helps victims get a fair shake when they need help.
 This informational piece below should help you understand more.

 When there is a claim related to a policy holder’s insurance claim, there is a procedure to follow.
-So the victim may get hurt from a slip and fall at your house or place of work of business, for example.
+And it's not always a vehicle accident.
+A victim may get hurt from a slip and fall at your house or place of work or business, for example.
 But the insurance company will often hire an attorney to represent them.

 How Do Carriers Try and Hamstring Your Auto Accident Claims?